epandurski/swaptacular.github.io/_posts/2023-10-18-under-the-hood-payment-requests.md

 ## Payment requests in Swaptacular

-- [Payment Requests and Transfers in Swaptacular](/public/docs/payment-requests.pdf)
+- The general framework: [Payment Requests and Transfers in Swaptacular](/public/docs/payment-requests.pdf)
+- Payment requests can be exchanged as files, or as QR codes
 - Generic payment requests
 - Payee reference, transfer note, and transfer note formats

 ## The "PR-zero" file format

 - [PR-zero Payment Request Documents](/public/docs/pr0-documents.pdf)
-- Other may be standardized in the future
+- Other formats may be standardized in the future
-- Payment request files and QR codes

 ## Conclusions